 Q31: Can I store the Fizz Infuser inside the fridge or even freezer?

 A: It is not allowed!
 There are many mechanical elements, like spring coils and valves reside in Fizz Infuser.
-Storing those in fridge may cause malfunction of those component and influence the performance especially for Discharge.
-We suggest to use the cap, not Fizz Infuser itself on carbonated bottle beverage.
+Storing those in fridge may cause malfunction of those component and influence the performance especially for discharge.
+We suggest to use the bottle cap, not Fizz Infuser itself on carbonated bottled beverage.
 It is absolutely not allowed to store both Fizz Infuser and plastic bottle inside freezer – this will damage those units and may even cause safety issue.